10-13/CSConsoleGame/README.md

 # CSConsoleGame

-Small game developed with C# for Console [Windows]
+Small game developing with C# for Console [Windows]